MikeSanDev/Angular-Weather-App/README.md

 # WeatherApp

-Currently learning the basics of Angular to see if I like it more than React or Next.js I am creating a simple weather app using Rapid API to fetch weather data.
-I am also adding a search componenet.
+### Currently learning the basics of Angular to see if I like it more than React or Next.js
+### I am creating a simple weather app using Rapid API to fetch weather data.
+I am also adding a search component that will allow users to search any location.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.